-We, the WFP regional organizations and former national and international staff, are excited to announce the newly formed WFP Solidarity Collective grounded in horizontal and participatory governance.
+In late 2019, the WFP regional organizations and former national and international staff, announced the formation of the WFP Solidarity Collective grounded in horizontal and participatory governance.

 The Solidarity Collective collaborative project is an effort to bring us closer to our core values of horizontal and accountable solidarity both in our international work and within our own organization.
 Practicing horizontal and participatory governance, the collective is led by those closest to the work—our partners in Latin America, international team members, and grassroots organizers in the US—and strives to uphold the same worker's rights, feminist, and anti white-supremacist principles within our own organization that we advocate for transnationally.

 In December 2018, the WFP National office (which acts independently, with its own 501c3, separate from the various Regional 501c3s) laid off all national and international staff, ceasing to fund the international teams that had been present in Colombia, Cuba, Honduras, and Mexico for years, along with the national support staff.

 What happened next is hard to believe.
 In an inspiring show of resilience, commitment, and visioning, our national and international staff, supported by the Regional WFP 501c3s, kept our important work moving forward, guiding us through the storm, and reconfiguring ourselves into a new organizational model informed by grassroots horizontal and participatory governance in a momentous effort to build an organizational model that embodies our values and is able to support transnational movement building in a meaningful way.